How To Set Up YouTube Channels Correctly

 Once you have answered the above questions effectively, you then need to consider two things concerning the actual videos you are going to produce, before you start making them.
 And these are:

-That your videos need to contain searchable content – This means you want content to be keyword rich so that you show up in the search to people who don’t know you but will want to join your community, and secondly, your videos engage your audience – Once you are creating a following, you need to keep them engaged.
+That your videos need to contain searchable content – This means you want your content to be keyword rich so that you show up in the search to people who don’t know you but will want to join your community, and secondly, your videos engage your audience – Once you are creating a following, you need to keep them engaged.

 OK so you have answered the four questions and you have seriously considered the content of your videos, now move on to the next stage, which is: